 It is also generally accepted that the amount of spectral energy emitted in the blue region below 460nm of some displays (such as RGB OLEDs) is a contributing factor to this issue.

-We are yet to be convinced WRGB OLEDs, or RGB LED LCDs (or any other display illumination technologies) actually suffer such issues, at last with professional calibration equipment.
-However, the approach outlined here will work with nay display where colour matching issues are observed.
+We are yet to be convinced WRGB OLEDs, or RGB LED LCDs (or any other display illumination technologies) actually suffer such issues, at least with professional narrow bandwidth Spectrophotometers.
+However, the approach outlined here will work with any display where colour matching issues are observed.

 In display colourimetry, metamerism is the ability to match colours on different displays with different spectral power distributions, caused by the use of different display technologies.